 Obstructive sleep apnea (OSA) is a medical condition that occurs when airflow to the lungs is blocked due to the relaxation of the muscles around the tongue and throat during sleep.
 Airway blockage results in repeated breathing pauses and reduced levels of oxygen in the blood when sleeping.
 The quality of your sleep impacts every facet of your overall health and day-to-day functioning.
 Getting a good night’s rest contributes to your appearance and performance every day.
 When you do not get the sleep you need, these areas are negatively affected.

-Approximately 25 million adults in the United States have OSA, which causes their breathing to stop multiple times a night, for a few seconds to over a minute.
+Approximately 70 million people in the United States have a sleep disorder.
+One of the most common is obstructive sleep apnea, or OSA, which causes breathing to stop multiple times a night, for a few seconds to over a minute.
 Every time you stop breathing in your sleep, the lack of oxygen alerts your brain and your body to wake up to breathe.
 As a result of the constant wake-sleep cycle, your body never reaches the deep sleep stage needed to refuel your body.
 Constant waking activates the body’s fight-or-flight response, which can negatively affect your heart rate, blood pressure, and hormone levels.

 Do I have OSA?